ferthelet/phase-1-review-conditionals/README.md

 ## Learning Goals

-- Review what constitutes an expression in JavaScript
+- Review what constitutes an expression in JavaScript.
-- Organize code using block statements
+- Organize code using block statements.
-- Review the difference between truthy and falsy values
+- Review the difference between truthy and falsy values.
-- Review how to use conditional statements
+- Review how to use conditional statements.

 ## Introduction